 If you ever pass by Les Fromages de l’Isle d’Orléans, stop by.
 They usually offer a bunch of freshly grilled Paillasson cheese to try.
 In the summer, they also offer frozen fresh cheese mixed with fresh island berries, a pure delight!

 Les Fromages de l’isle d’Orléans, 2950, chemin Royal, Sainte-Famille

 #2 La Nougaterie

-This is a fairly new shop on the island.
-It’s a couple from Europe, she is from Belgium, he is from France, that just started this delicious nougat shop/factory with great products with a touch of the island flavors.
-You can see the factory in the back of the shop, and some of the best sellers of theirs is the maple sugar nougat, blueberry and the fleur de sel nougat.
-My personal favorite stays the normal “pistachio” one.
-They also sell some handmade marshmallow, meringues and other sweets.
+It’s a couple from Europe who owns this delicious nougat shop/factory with always a touch of the island products.
+You can see the factory in the back of the shop.
+Some of their bestsellers are maple sugar nougat and blueberry and fleur de sel nougat.
+My personal favourite stays the normal “pistachio” one.
+They also sell some handmade marshmallows, meringues and other sweets.
 This is a winning stop for kids.